adolforismos/markdown-cv/index.md

 `2013-`
 **HN Consultores Educativos**

-* Consultant, advisor and researcher in IT for Higher Education.
+* Consultant, advisor, and researcher in IT for Higher Education.

 `2006-12`
 **TV Azteca - Proyecto 40**